Chapter VII of the United Nations Charter: Chapter VII Resolutions

 See also Timeline of United Nations peacekeeping missions, some of which were created under the authority of Chapter VI rather than VII.

+Article 53 in Chapter VIII of the United Nations Charter permits "the Security Council to use regional arrangements as appropriate or to authorize enforcement action by such arrangements".

 Article 51: Self-defence

 Article 51 provides for the right of countries to engage in self-defence, including collective self-defence, against an armed attack and was included during the San Francisco Conference in 1945.

 Usage by sovereign countries

-Countries, such as the United States during the 2003 invasion of Iraq, Israel during the 2006 Lebanon War, Turkey during Operations Euphrates Shield in Syria, and Claw-Lock in Iraq, and Russia during the 2022 Russian invasion of Ukraine have used this article to legitimize their military incursions abroad.
+According to a study by researchers at Harvard Law School, between 1945 and 2018, UN Member States submitted 433 communications to the Security Council of measures taken in purported exercise of the right of self-defense.

-This article was the impetus for much international pact-making and has been cited by the United States as support for the Nicaragua case and the legality of the Vietnam War.
-According to that argument, "although South Vietnam is not an independent sovereign State or a member of the United Nations, it nevertheless enjoys the right of self-defense, and the United States is entitled to participate in its collective defense".
-Another aspect is if the right of self-defense still exists if the security council of the United Nations has taken measures to deal with the conflict.
-There are contradictory opinions whether this right still exists once the security council took action.
+This article was the impetus for much international pact-making and has been cited by the United States as support for the Nicaragua case, the 2003 invasion of Iraq, and the legality of the Vietnam War, as well as by many other countries.
+According to that argument, "although South Vietnam is not an independent sovereign State or a member of the United Nations, it nevertheless enjoys the right of self-defense, and the United States is entitled to participate in its collective defense."
+Another aspect is if the right of self-defense still exists if the UN Security Council has taken measures to deal with the conflict.
+There are contradictory opinions whether this right still exists once the Security Council has taken action.
 Article 51 has been described as difficult to adjudicate with any certainty in real-life.

 In a letter to the UN Security Council requesting military intervention in Yemen, Yemen's President Hadi invoked Article 51.

 The United States used Article 51 to justify the assassination of Qasem Soleimani and U.S. airstrikes in Iraq and Syria against an Iran-backed militia group.

+The president of Russia, Vladimir Putin, cited Article 51 in a speech to justify the 2022 invasion of Ukraine and escalation of the war in Donbas.